-Our experience over the past four years running a Quadtrac 450 meant we already knew Case IH's track systems.
-Previously we ran a twin-track, and quickly saw the advantages of four tracks and articulated steering, especially on headlands.
-Having tracks on both the combine and the big tractor helps protect our soil structure, which is critical in growing high-yielding crops."
+Our experience over the past four uears runnina a Quadtrac 450 meant we already knew Case IH's track systems.
+Previously we ran a twin-track, and quickly saw the advantages of four tracks and the combine and the big tractor helps protect our soil structure, which is critical in growing high-yielding crops."